zaufi/zaufi.github.com/_posts/2017-07-05-extend-pytest-with-fixtures.md

 [`request` parameter][fixture-request] provided by pytest.
 Using `resuest` it's possible to get a module/class/function name which requested this fixture.
 Lets use 'em to form a path to expectations file, which is in turn located somewhere in `test/data/expected-results/` directory of project sources.
-The next part is to make an equal comparable object and return as a fixture "result".
-Equal operator later will be used in `assert` expression, where the second expression is the captured output (string type).
+The next part is to make an equal comparable object and return it as a fixture "result".
+Equal operator later will be used in `assert` expression, where the second expression is the captured output (of string type).

 Ok, here is a full code: